Decomposition of degenerate Gromov-Witten invariants: Preliminaries

 \subsection{The tropical interpretation}

-The precise form of the basic monoid $Q$ came from a tropical interpretation, which will play an important role here.
+The basic monoid $Q$ was originally derived from its tropical interpretation, which will play an important role here.
 We review this in our general setting.
-Given a stable logarithmic map $(C/W,{\bf p},f)$, we obtain an associated diagram of cone complexes,
+Given a stable logarithmic map $(C/S,\bp,f)$, we obtain an associated diagram of cone complexes,

-This diagram can be viewed as giving a family of tropical curves mapping to $\Sigma(X)$, parameterized by the cone complex $\Sigma(W)$.
+This diagram can be viewed as giving a family of tropical curves mapping to $\Sigma(X)$, parameterized by the cone complex $\Sigma(S)$.
 Indeed, a fibre of $\Sigma(\pi)$ is a graph and the restriction of $\Sigma(f)$ to such a fibre can be viewed as a tropical curve mapping to $\Sigma(X)$.
 We make this precise.

-First, we need to be a bit careful about the diagram giving a presentation of $\Sigma(X)$.
-To avoid difficulties in notation, we shall assume that in fact $X$ is simple.
-This is not a restrictive assumption in this paper, as our results will only apply when $X$ is log smooth over the trivial point $\Spec\kk$, and as $X$ is assumed to be Zariski in any event, it follows that $X$ is simple.

-We can then use the reduced presentation of $\Sigma(X)$ given by \cite[Proposition 2.6.2]{ACP}: every face of a cone in the diagram presenting $\Sigma(X)$ is in the diagram, and every isomorphism is a self-map.
-But since $X$ is in particular monodromy free, all isomorphisms are identities, and simplicity then implies that if $\tau,\sigma\in\Sigma(X)$ with the image of $\tau$ in $|\Sigma(X)|$ a face of the image of $\sigma$, then there is a unique face map $\tau\rightarrow\sigma$ in the diagram.
+To avoid difficulties in notation, we shall assume that $X$ is simple (Definition~\ref{Def:simple}).
+This is not a restrictive assumption in this paper since we assume $X$ to be log smooth over the trivial log point $\Spec\kk$, and as $X$ is assumed to be Zariski in any event, it follows that $X$ is simple (Proposition~\ref{Prop: simplicity criterion}).
+We use the reduced presentation of $\Sigma(X)$ from \S\ref{ss:cone-complex}.
+Then simplicity implies that if $\tau,\sigma\in\Sigma(X)$ and the image of $\tau$ in $|\Sigma(X)|$ is a face of the image of $\sigma$, then there is a unique face map $\tau\arr\sigma$ in the diagram.

-\begin{definition} Let $G$ be a connected graph.
-We admit multiple edges, loops and legs (loose ends) and write $V(G)$, $E(G)$ and $L(G)$ for the sets of vertices, edges and legs, respectively.
-A {\em genus-weight function} is a function $\bg: V(G) \to \NN$.
-The pair $(G,\bg)$ is called {\em a genus-weighted graph}, and the value $\bg(v)$ is called the genus associated to the vertex $v$. \end{definition}